richbodo/VectorKnowledgeBase/Roadmap.md

 - Secure sensitive endpoints in the web interface
 - Develop an authentication system that works both in development and production

-### 4. Installation and Deployment Documentation
+### 4. ✅ Installation and Deployment Documentation (Completed)

-**Current State:**
-- Limited documentation for new developers
-- Deployment process requires manual steps
-- Environment variables and configuration settings not fully documented

-**Research Objectives:**
+**Completed Work:**
-- Create comprehensive setup guides
+- Created comprehensive installation guides for Linux and Replit environments
-- Document all required environment variables
+- Documented all required environment variables in README.md
-- Provide examples for different deployment scenarios
+- Provided detailed deployment scenarios and instructions
-- Develop automated testing for deployment verification

-## API Documentation

-For detailed API documentation including authentication methods, endpoints, and example usage, see [api_specification.md](api_specification.md).
+- Added detailed API documentation and usage examples

 ---